-Sickness benefit: 100% of the insured's average daily covered earnings is paid from the first day of incapacity for up to 52 weeks in a 104-week period (the employer usually pays the first 13 weeks of benefits).
+Sickness benefit: 100% of the insured's average daily covered earnings is paid from the first day of incapacity for up to 77 days in a 104-week period.

 Average daily covered earnings are based on earnings in the last three calendar months before the sick leave began.